-In January 1979 the state sent a followup team from the New York Office of Mental Retardation and Developmental Disabilities on a three-day unannounced visit to BRI.
+In January 1979 the state sent a follow-up team from the New York Office of Mental Retardation and Developmental Disabilities on a three-day unannounced visit to BRI.
 They found the institute extraordinary.
 "The January team found BRI to be a professionally conceived, well documented, and rigidly implemented behavior modification program.
-Its effects on the students was the singular most depressing experience that team members have had in numerous visitations to human service programs," the report said.
+Its effects on the students was the singular most depressing experiences that team members have had in numerous visitations to human service programs," the report said.

 The New York report offers a peek into the gains-through-pain world of BRI.

-One student's program contained the following behavior-consequence sequences: biting self - 15 minutes helmet (no vision, white noise); han play - spank (butt); noises - pin-(butt); out of seat - spank (butt); bitin others - cool shower, five pinches (foo hands to head - muscle squeeze (shou der); clapping - say "no"; rocking water squirt.
+One student's program contained the following behavior-consequence sequences: biting self - 15 minutes helmet (no vision, white noise); hand play - spank (butt); noises - pinch (butt); out of seat - spank (butt); biting others - cool shower, five pinches (foot); hands to head - muscle squeeze (shoulder); clapping - say "no"; rocking - water squirt.

-One of the most bizarre measures the saw was an Israel technique dubbe "behavioral-rehearsal lessons."
-Israel be lieves that for his treatment to work, particular behavior must occur ofte enough for the pupil to get "conse quated," that is, rewarded or punished When targeted inappropriate behavic comes at a low frequency, Israel believe:

-it makes it more difficult for the student to grasp the connection between the behavior and the consequence.
+One of the most bizarre measures they saw was an Israel technique dubbed "behavioral-rehearsal lessons."
+Israel believes that for his treatment to work, particular behavior must occur often enough for the people to get "consequated," that is, rewarded or punished.
+When targeted inappropriate behavior comes at a low frequency, Israel believes it makes it more difficult for the student to grasp the connection between the behavior and the consequence.
 At BRI Israel has solved his problem by having the staff encourage the beginning stages of bad behavior.

 Kathy, one of the New York students, was stealing food and drink.
 To get her to stop, the BRI staff first urged her to steal so they could punish her.
-The New York team found these instructions taped to her classroom table: "Kathy is to receive one stealing opportunity per hour.
+The New York team found these instructions taped her classroom table: "Kathy is to receive one stealing opportunity per hour.
 She should be prompted to steal a juice squirter and a spank is to be administered.
 If Kathy does actually steal the juice she is to receive the helmet and white noise for 15 minutes."